 Its increasing use for re-development poses special problems and requires particular consideration for its remediation.
+This remediation also presents opportunities to significantly improve the local environment.

 REUSE AND RECYCLING

 The reuse or recycling of materials, in accordance with industry guidelines and relevant environmental legislation.